insert-professional-sounding-name-here/IPSNH-App/README.md

 # IPSNH-App
-Repro responsible for holding the actual app code
+Repro responsible for holding the actual app code for CO2403 : The Agile Professional Assignment 1